danintel/sawtooth-faq/sawtooth.rst

 * Cryptomoji,  https://github.com/hyperledger/education-cryptomoji
 * Simple Supply Chain, https://github.com/hyperledger/education-sawtooth-simple-supply

-What is Sawtooth "global state agreement"?
+What is Sawtooth *global state agreement*?
 --------------------------------------------
-Sawtooth writes state to a verifiable structure called a "Radix Merkle Trie" and the verification part (the root hash) is included in the consensus process.
+Sawtooth writes state to a verifiable structure called a *Radix Merkle Trie* and the verification part (the root hash) is included in the consensus process.
 That means that agreement is not just on the ordering of transactions but also on the resulting contents of the entire database.

 This guards against a variety of possible failures during the application of a transaction (e.g. different library version installed, a write failure, a local database corruption, numerical representation differences).